-The FSB will consider in five years after the publication of the final guidance, in consultation with CPMI-IOSCO, whether further adjustments are needed to this guidance in light of market developments and resolution authorities' experience with using the guidance.
+The FSB will consider at the latest in five years after the publication of this guidance, in consultation with CPMI-IOSCO, whether further adjustments are needed to it in light of market developments and resolution authorities' experience with using the guidance.

-In cooperation and/or coordination with supervisory and other relevant authorities and discussed within the CMGs (where established), as appropriate and as provided for in the Key Attributes and FSB 2017 Guidance.
+&lt;sup>1 In cooperation and/or coordination with the relevant oversight and/or supervisory authorities and discussed within the CMGs (where established), as appropriate and as provided for in the Key Attributes and FSB 2017 Guidance.

-References to the PFMI and other relevant CPMI-IOSCO documents are included when necessary to provide the appropriate context.
+&lt;sup>8 References to the PFMI and other relevant CPMI-IOSCO documents are included when necessary to provide the appropriate context.
 However, this guidance is not intended to provide any interpretations on the content of the CPMI-IOSCO documents.